Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 ![The survey Bias](images/2/survey.jpg)

-For this reason, is important to consider the Bias when you are doing evaluation on FOSS, as there are tons of enthusiasts, but they are just part of your users, so they can alter your numbers and ideas very quickly.
+For this reason, it's important to consider the Bias when you are doing evaluation on FOSS, as there are tons of enthusiasts, but they are just part of your users, so they can alter your numbers and ideas very quickly.
 Their opinion is important but is important to have a full view.

 ## How to manage a new project or a legacy one